 I use to have one binder for each student, then I tried to go completely digital, this year I finally settled on ONE binder to house all of my info on each student.
 I use simple tabs and dividers to keep everything organized.
-I like the plastic ones that have a pocket so I can throw loose papers into it in a pinch!
+I like the plastic ones that have a pocket so I can throw loose papers into them in a pinch!
 This allows me to have a “hub” to reference when I have a conference, IEP meeting, or an admin asks for specific information!

 I am a self-proclaimed data nerd!
 I like to make a google doc that I can easily share or attach to IEP’s digitally, but I also love paper/pencil data in the moment.
 It is easier for me to jot down the scores, trials, or observational notes so I print off my Digital forms and add them to my main binder!